 Building the knowledge needed to authenticate Chinese ceramics can take many years.
-Reading reference books can give a structure to the field, but pick specialists’ brains and ask as many questions as possible.
-There is nothing that a specialist with a little time on their hands likes better than to talk about their subject.
+Reading reference books can give structure to the field, but pick specialists’ brains and ask as many questions as possible.
+There is nothing that a specialist with a little time on their hands likes more than to talk about their subject.